 - Train employees to spot phishing emails (suspicious email addresses, poor grammar, spelling, typos, etc.)

+A fast Wi-Fi network is a must-have for a modern hotel.
 Hackers may try to install a rogue access point (AP), a wireless AP in a secure network, without an administrator’s authorization.
 As a result, criminals can hack the network from inside the hotel or even from a nearby car.